Parzival1918/puzzle-box/docs/pages-source/the_team.md

 :::{card} Pedro Juan Royo

-I took care of setting up the website and writing down some questions.
-I was also in charge of the question cards, which I of course formatted in a nice way using LaTeX.
+Pedro took care of setting up the website and writing down some questions.
+He was also in charge of the question cards, which were of course formatted in a nice way using LaTeX.

 :::